-This is when your club visits all of the Kiwanis Clubs in your Division a minimum of two (2) times between October 1, 2020 and June 30, 2021.
-If your Division has more than eight (8) clubs then you mus visit at least eight (8) of them.
-In addition, your club must attend a minimum of one (1) Service Leadership Program for each SLP your club sponsors.
+The Division Award is awarded to Kiwanis Clubs that have visited all the Kiwanis Clubs within their Division between October 1, 2023 and June 30, 2024.
+If your Division has more than eight (8) clubs then you must visit at least eight (8) of them.
+In addition, your club must visit a minimum of one (1) Service Leadership Program for each SLP your club sponsors.

-Awarded to the top three (3) clubs in their membership category with the most inter-clubs between October , 2020 and June 30, 2021.
+The District Award is awarded to the top three (3) Kiwanis clubs in their membership category with the most inter-clubs between October 1, 2023 and June 30, 2024.
 Minimum entry to qualify is two (2) inter-clubs.

-Category 5: Blue Division – 76 or more members
+Category 6: Gold Division – 76 or more members

-Awarded to one (1) club in each Division that has the most inter-clubs with Circle K, Key Club, Aktion Club, Builders Club, and K-Kids Clubs between October 1, 2020 and June 30, 2021.
-If a club member and the Kiwanis Advisor OR two club members visit an SLP, that counts as an interclub no matter the club size.
+The Kiwanis Family Award is awarded to one (1) club in each Division that has the most inter-clubs with Circle K, Key Club, Aktion Club, Builders Club, and K-Kids Clubs between October 1, 2023 and June 30, 2024.
+Two or more Kiwanis club members attending an SLP meeting counts as an inter-club, regardless of Kiwanis club size.

 The Governor’s Distinguish Award is awarded to the top three Kiwanis clubs with the most members attending inter-clubs.